They are cellular substructures in a body that provides a system to secrete substances outward and inward of the body.

 The structure of the exocrine gland is divided into the ductal portion and the glandular portion.

-The glandular portion is a round or elongated set of cells that produce the secreted substance.
+The glandular portion is around an elongated set of cells producing the secreted substance.

-There are different types of cells that are found in the glandular portion depending on the substance secreted.
+Different types of cells are found in the glandular portion depending on the substance secreted.

-Some common cell types include serous cells (protein excretion) and mucous cells (mucus / fluid excretion).
+Common cell types include serous cells (protein excretion) and mucous cells (mucus/fluid excretion).

 The tubular portion is often a single thick wall of cuboid cells that helps move the secretion.

-The tubular conduit may be of simple structure (unbranched) or complex with many branches of conduits.
+The tubular conduit may be of simple structure (unbranched) or complex with many branches of pipes.